chanzuckerberg/single-cell-curation/schema/2.0.0/seurat_encoding.md

 ### Data matrix

 Matrix data is stored in the slot `assays` under the element `RNA`.
+Seurat allows elements of `assasy` to have any arbitrary name, but all matrix data from cellxgene will be stored in `RNA`.

 #### Raw data